-To create a dense mat for ground covering, the majority of the moss will be a type of Pleurocarpous moss species.
+To create a dense mat for ground covering, most moss will be a type of Pleurocarpous moss species.

 These are carpet mosses used for ground covering.

-Silver moss, big star moss, starburst, and sheet moss (hypnum cupressiforme) make ideal soil coverings for smaller bonsai.
-Medium to large bonsai trees may be able to accommodate the larger growing fern mosses that grow upwards of 4-inches.
+The best moss species for bonsai are silver moss, big star moss, starburst, and sheet moss (Hypnum cupressiforme).
+These are perfect for small bonsai.
+Medium to large bonsai trees may be able to accommodate the larger growing fern mosses that grow upwards of 4 inches.
 Mosses can be mixed to beautify the base of a bonsai.

 Like all plants, different types of moss require different soil acidity.
-Most prefer the soil pH to be between 6.0 to 7.0, but some do prefer acidic over alkaline or vice versa.
+Most prefer the soil pH to be between 6.0 and 7.0, but some do prefer acidic over alkaline or vice versa.